 In that AirPlay menu, you'll see a little check box next to speakers that are AirPlay 2 compatible.
 You can click these boxes to play your music on multiple speakers at the same time.
 This is unlike the original AirPlay, where you could only play music to one speaker at a time.

 When you choose your speaker you'll hear your music played back from it, and you can use that device's control method to skip songs, change the volume and the like.
-You can still use your iOS device for controls too β so you can still scroll through Spotify, for example, on your phone, to choose the tunes you want.
+You can still use your iOS device for controls too β so you can still scroll through Spotify, for example, on your phone, to change the tunes.

 AirPlay 2 also makes it easier to party with friends.
-Anyone with an iOS device with the 11.4 update can add music to a queue on your AirPlay 2-compatible speaker.
-Say you were playing a lot of Dua Lipa, but your friend wanted to get their Ariana Grande on, they can just start queuing up their own songs.
+Anyone with an iOS device can add music to a queue on your AirPlay 2-compatible speaker.
+Say you were playing a lot of Dua Lipa, but your friend wanted to get their Ariana Grande on, they could just start queuing up their own songs.

 From an iOS device you can also fire over visuals β think photos and videos from your stream, and movies from iTunes and third-party apps β to an Apple TV.
 It's the same little button that appears and, from Control Center, you can also mirror your iPhone or iPad's display.
-Mirroring on AirPlay was a little bit choppy.
-Apple says AirPlay 2 fixes this, but we've yet to test it.
+Mirroring on AirPlay was a little bit choppy, but it's been improved for AirPlay 2.

 Confusingly, you'll sometimes see an AirPlay icon appear when you're watching a video and you'll click it to find that only the audio is sent over.
 Thems the breaks we're afraid β the world of third-party AirPlay can be an annoying place.